BFTrick/only-manage-your-posts/README.md

 ## Background

-This plugin was originally written by [Allen Holman](http://code.mincus.com/41/manage-your-posts-only-in-wordpress/) and has since been abondoned(?? - I think).
+This plugin was originally written by [Allen Holman](http://code.mincus.com/41/manage-your-posts-only-in-wordpress/) and has since been abandoned(?? - I think).
 I've updated it but most of this plugin is his creation.

 ## FAQ